 The investor revealed it has 579 MW in total in the pipeline in Romania, including the Rătești project, planned for a capacity of 155 MW, The company added it is in an advanced stage.
 Its other major endeavor is in Iepurești, with 169 MW.
 The company pointed out it is in an advanced development and licensing stage.

 Transelectrica, Romania’s transmission system operator, sees the start of operation of the Rătești solar power plant in November.
-Renewable energy investor, developer and operator Ecoenergy, also listed in Tel Aviv, is the partner in the project.
+Renewable energy investor, developer and operator Econergy, also listed in Tel Aviv, is the partner in the project.